 This site can design not only your book cover, but also your author logo, character merchandise and anything else you can dream up.

 Start by creating a design contest for your project.
 Write a “design brief” explaining what you’re looking for, and 99 Designs will present your specifications and budget to its marketplace.

 Designers then respond to your brief with their ideas.
-After seven days of reviewing designs, you select a winner and they earn the money you’ve budgeted for the project.
+After a time period where you get to review designs, you select a winner, request any edits, and that designer earns the money you’ve budgeted for the project.
 You retain full copyright ownership of the final design you select.

 Fiverr offers the chance to get a professional book cover for just $5.
 The site lets you review designers’ portfolios and see ratings left by other clients before committing to a designer.

 Some people swear by Fiverr, while others have ended up frustrated.
 In one case, ebook writing team Frankie Johnnie had to work through 20 design iterations (at $5 a pop) before settling on a design that resonated.

 However, the duo still recommends using Fiverr as a basic cover designer and a way to test out cover design options.
 “For as little as $5 bucks, you can roll the dice…” Frankie says in a tell-all on James H. Mayfield’s blog.

 The DIY option: How to make a book cover yourself